vssrcj/vehicle-detection/README.md

 `get_fitted_boxes` mitigates this issue by applying a heatmap.
 The heatap also allows to draw a nice single box around a detection.

 The heatmap is made by overlapping the detected boxes.
-Then a box will be drawn only where **2** boxes overlap:
+A box will then only be drawn where **2** other boxes overlap:

 <div>
      <img src="/readme_images/heatmap.png" height="300">